-Who can predict what will streak through your mind in the last seconds of life?
+Who can predict what will streak through your mind as the last seconds of your life tick down?
 What final thoughts will flicker among your synapses?
-Robert was remembering a family vacation he missed to St. John this past spring, the last trip they were assured of having together before Erin started college.
-Sasha had planned the trip months in advance, but as the date approached Robert got slammed at work—no surprise.
+He was remembering a family vacation he missed to St. John in April, the last trip they were assured of having together before Erin started college.
+Sasha had planned the trip months in advance and they were all looking forward to it, counting down the weeks, but as the date approached Robert got slammed at work—no surprise.
 It ended up an impossible time for him to get away, but he would, he promised he would find a way, he’d catch a flight in two days and meet his wife and daughter on the beach.
 So what if they got a head start on their tans?
 Not a big deal.
-But two days turned into four and their trip was scheduled for five, so there was no point in flying down to meet them.
+But two days turned into four and their trip was scheduled for five, so there was no point in Robert flying down to meet them.
 Sasha and Erin vacationed without him, not for the first time.
-They came home like two bronzed goddesses, cheerful, telling stories: about the eel that slid past Sasha while she was snorkeling, giving her pulse a sudden jump because she thought it was a water snake.
-About this amazing Caribbean restaurant where you selected your own fish from a tank and cooked it over a grill.
+Afterward they returned home like two bronzed goddesses, cheerful, relaxed and rejuvenated, telling stories: about the eel that slid past Sasha while she was snorkeling, giving her pulse a fearful leap because she thought it was a water snake.
+About this amazing Caribbean restaurant where you selected your own fish from a tank and the chef cooked it in front of you over a grill.
 About the cottage they stayed in tucked along an emerald lagoon at the far end of the island.
-Sipping pina coladas and dancing at an outdoor club where a band dressed in native costumes—there must have been a dozen musicians—played traditional island music.
+How they sipped pina coladas and danced at an outdoor club where a band dressed in native costumes—there must have been a dozen musicians—played traditional island music.

 Sasha’s dark hair had slightly lightened from the sun, her cobalt blue eyes shined as if polished and buffed, her tan lines made Robert quiver.
-She insisted she had missed him and was disappointed Robert hadn’t been able to take time off, although she wasn’t angry; she understood the nature of his work and his financial responsibility to their family.
-Yet he wondered if she’d had a better time without him than she would have with him, because there was one less person whose happiness she had to worry about.
+She insisted she had missed him and was disappointed Robert hadn’t been able to take time off, although she wasn’t angry or resentful; she understood the nature of his work and his financial responsibility to their family.
+Yet he wondered if she’d had a better time without him because there was one less person whose happiness she had to worry about.
 She told him something to that effect when he apologized for missing the trip.
 Is this how she thought of her husband—that he was a burden to please?
-Her words had stung, but he parried quickly, with affection: don’t think of me as another person you have to worry about keeping happy, think of me as the person who caters to your desires, who makes you happy.
+That he was another responsibility on her checklist?
+Maybe she was only trying to alleviate his guilt for missing the trip, but her words had stung.
+He parried quickly, with affection: don’t think of me as another person you have to keep happy, think of me as the person who caters to your desires, who makes you happy.

 But had he made her happy?
 Had he been around enough?
-Had he taken good care of her?
+Did he fall short of her expectations?

 Those were the questions careening through his head as the crippled plane dropped closer and closer to the ground.

-Last weekend Sasha had complained of an unsettled stomach, which historically meant she was in a mood, just low enough to sap her.
+Last weekend Sasha had complained of an unsettled stomach, which historically meant she was in a gray mood, just low enough to sap her.
 It happened sometimes.
-And this weekend had been an exceptionally busy and emotional time for both of them.
-On Saturday, Erin left for the summer session at Skidmore, a sad occasion that did not conform to the way they envisioned sending their daughter off to college someday—how they would drive Erin to campus at the prestigious university of her choice and help her unpack and settle in her dorm room.
-Robert would assemble a bookcase and hang Erin’s framed photos of her family and friends; Sasha would organize the closet and make the bed with new cotton sheets and Erin’s favorite pillow and comforter from home.
+And this past weekend had been an exceptionally busy and emotional time for both of them.
+On Saturday, Erin left for the summer session at Skidmore, a sad occasion that did not conform to the way he envisioned sending their daughter off to college someday—how they would drive Erin to campus at the prestigious university of her choice and help her unpack and settle in her dorm room.
+Robert would assemble a bookcase and hang Erin’s framed photos of her family and friends; Sasha would organize the closet and make the bed with new sheets and Erin’s favorite pillow and comforter from home.
 They would meet Erin’s roommate.
-They would commiserate and celebrate with other parents whose babies were flying the nest.
-Bid farewell to their daughter with a deep family hug.
+At the university’s organized social gathering, they would commiserate with other parents whose baby birds were flying the nest.
+Bid farewell to their daughter with a deep communal family hug.
 Last second check to see if Erin needed anything or had forgotten something important that her parents could run out to the store and get for her.
 There would be nothing forgotten (Erin was so like her father, Sasha often remarked—start early, have a plan, be prepared; she’d been packing for weeks).
 Another hug session.
 Then Robert and Sasha would slowly, reluctantly drive away.
-They’d spend the night at an inn near Hudson or Rhinebeck, halfway home, to be together and tender and to postpone for one day returning to the house where their daughter no longer lived.
+They’d spend the night at an inn near Hudson or Rhinebeck, halfway home, to be together and tender and to postpone for one day returning to the house their daughter no longer brightened with her presence.